SAP/luigi/docs/web-component.md

 Luigi.setConfig({
     navigation: {
    		// To enable CORS Web Component Loading: you need to add external domains where the Web Components are hosted;
-   		// in this example, we sepcify that we can load Web Components from everywhere
+   		// in this example, we specify that we can load Web Components from everywhere
 	    validWebcomponentUrls:['.*?'],
 	    nodes: [
 		...